How to make strong, lasting memories that stick around.

-The goal of Passing Down the Love is to encourage parents and grandparents to make lasting memories with their kids and grandkids.
+The goal of Passing Down the Love is to encourage you to make lasting childhood memories with your kids and grandkids.
 Memories that they will carry with them for a lifetime.
 I’ve talked about ideas for activities like reading together, going places, sharing family traditions, turning moments into new family traditions, and simply spending time with family.

 Make Lasting Memories

-Here, today, I would like to talk about how to make lasting memories – strong, positive, lasting memories that stick around long after we’re gone.
+But do you know how to make lasting memories?
+Those strong, positive, lasting memories that will stick around long after you’re gone?
 You’ve heard the saying – I’ll paraphrase here – “They will forget what you said and did, but they’ll remember how you made them feel”.

 Passing Down the Love is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
 This means that if you click on a link and make a purchase, we may be compensated a small amount at no additional cost to you.
 This post contains affiliate links.

-We want our kids and grandkids to remember us, not only the things we did together but how being together made them feel – loved and cherished, strong and courageous, empowered and able, protected and safe.We want them to remember us, not for what we did together but how being together made them feel.Click To Tweet
+You want your kids and grandkids to remember you, not only the things you did together but how being together made them feel – loved and cherished, strong and courageous, empowered and able, protected and safe.We want them to remember us, not for what we did together but how being together made them feel.Click To Tweet

 How Our Memory Works